stancl/tenancy-docs/docs/source/v2/event-system.blade.md

 });
 ```

-The example above checks whether the current tenant has an uuid of `someUUID`.
+The example above checks whether the current tenant has an id of `someID`.
 If yes, it creates a new database connection based on data stored in the tenant's storage.
 Then it changes the default database connection.
 Finally, it returns an array of the events that this callback prevents.

 The following actions can be prevented:
 - database connection switch: `database`